spiderkd/AmitPortfolio/src/pages/posts/post-3.md

 likes: "12.3k"
 comments: "119"
 ---

-# Art Deco: The Geometry of Modern Elegance

 As the world moved into the **1920s**, design shifted dramatically from the flowing curves of **Art Nouveau** to something sharper, bolder, and more modern.
 This was the age of **Art Deco**—a movement that embodied **luxury, progress, and the spirit of the Jazz Age**.